Elial T. Foote

-Elial Todd Foote (May 1, 1796 – November 17, 1877) was an American physician, politician, jurist and historian.
+Elial Todd Foote (May 1, 1796 – November 17, 1877) was an American medical doctor, politician, jurist and historian.
 He was the judge of Chautauqua County, New York, from 1824 to 1843.
 Previously, he had three terms in the New York State Assembly (1819–1820, 1826–1827).

 Biography

 Early life and career

 Foote was born in Gill, Massachusetts, as the eldest of the 11 children of Samuel Foote (1770–1848) and Sybil Doolittle Foote (1777–1832).
 In 1798, his family moved to Sherburne, New York.
 Here, his father purchased land and operated a tavern.
 Foote attended schools there and at Oxford Academy.

-Foote a studied medicine under Dr. Guthrie and attended medical lectures in New York City.
+Foote studied medicine under Dr. Guthrie and attended medical lectures in New York City.
 In 1815, he was licensed as a doctor by the Chenango County Medical Society.
 In the same year, he moved to Jamestown, New York, to begin a medical practice as the new settlement's first physician.
 He later abandoned the practice and turned to politics.
 He was married to Anna Cheney (1800–1840) and they had five children.

 In 1822, he purchased 350 acres from the Holland Land Company on which he built his home the following year.
 This was later the site of the Jamestown Union School and Collegiate Institute and presently the site of the Jamestown High School, which is noted on a historical marker.